awsdocs/aws-cpp-developer-guide/doc_source/document-history.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. this file includes your document history.
-It should contain dates in reverse order (newest first) that describe the major changes in your documentation.

 ################
 Document History
 ################